opf/openproject/docs/development/kerberos/README.md

 - A debian / ubuntu VM or local machine

-- A local packaged installation installed using the hostname `openproject.local`
+- A local packaged installation installed using the hostname `openproject.internal`

 ## Installing kerberos server